Follow Christine

 Aim for moderate pressure where you can stay relaxed and breathe deeply for 90+ seconds.
 This signals to your brain that it's safe to release tension.
 If the pressure makes you want to tense up or hold your breath, ease off.
 Too much intensity can create more pain and tightness, not less.

-- Pressure: The tip of the Mark meets initial resistance from a tight muscle, which gradually softens as you hold.
+- Pressure: The tip of the Hip Hook meets initial resistance from a tight muscle, which gradually softens as you hold.

 - Warmth: Sustained pressure temporarily reduces blood flow to the area; once released, circulation improves.